ut-ras/Mercury-2016/Meeting-Notes.md

 The team decided to constrain electronic hardware to an Arduino and a Raspberry Pi and software to ROS libraries (subject to change).

 **Preliminary Deadlines Discussion**
-+ 22 JAN: Milestones ready
++ 22 JAN: Milestones ready; Introduction; Order camera
-+ 29 JAN: All ROS packages installed; Loss of Signal; Order motors; Order camera;
++ 29 JAN: All ROS packages installed; Loss of Signal; Order motors & wheels; Board integration;
 + 05 FEB: MechCheck 1: Design Review 1

 **Roles Preliminary Discussion**